-If you know anything about semi-colon tattoos, or the cultural meaning behind the semi-colon, you probably know Amy Bleuel.
+If you know anything about semi-colon tattoos, or the cultural meaning behind project semicolon, you probably know Amy Bleuel.

 According to the global non-profit’s website, “A semicolon is used when an author could’ve chosen to end their sentence, but chose not to.
 The author is you and the sentence is your life.”